RedHatGov/rhmap-workshops/docs/www/4.2/default/workshop-prerequisites.md

 Note: Windows users will need to install git bash to follow along with these labs
 ```

-### Create a Github account
-Create a FREE github account by going [to this link][5] and following their instructions.

 [1]: http://docs.feedhenry.com/v3/dev_tools/local/install.html
 [2]: https://nodejs.org/en/download/
 [3]: http://brew.sh/